 In the fourth quarter of fiscal 2022, we acquired substantially all the assets of NAPCO Chemical Company, Inc. and its affiliates ("NAPCO") under the terms of an asset purchase agreement among us, NAPCO and certain other parties thereto.
 NAPCO manufactured and distributed water treatment chemicals from three locations in Texas.
-The results of operations beginning at the date of acquisition will be included as part of our Water Treatment segment from the date of acquisition forward.
+The results of operations since the acquisition date are included in our Water Treatment segment.